Wood Treatment

 To eliminate wood-boring beetle infestations and wood rot, a wood preserver with active ingredients that target those threats should be chosen.

-There are many types of wood preservers on the market.
-These can be categorised into two broad types:
+Like other types of wood treatment, these can be categorised into two broad types:

 Wood preservers deeply absorb into weathered wood to offer durable, all-around protection against wood rot and woodworm.
 Read more about woodworm, dry rot or wet rot.